Escherbach/Seq-Roadmap/README.md

-not generalize for sample types with greater abundance of human RNA such as blood, where low-abundance pathogens such as HIV are present at concentrations requiring an order of magnitude or two greater sequencing depth <span class="citation" data-cites="orlandi2020hiv"></span>.</p>
+not generalize for sample types with greater abundance of human RNA such as blood, where low-abundance pathogens such as HIV are present at concentrations requiring an order of magnitude or two greater sequencing depth <span class="citation" data-cites="orlandi2020hiv">(Orlandi et al.
+2020)</span>.</p>
 <p>It is worth noting that these requirements could potentially be
 dramatically reduced by depleting host nucleic acids.
-Depletion methods remove known non-target nucleic acids (e.g., host material) from a sequencing library and doing so can reduce read depth requirements and increase detection sensitivity for pathogen nucleic acid <span class="citation" data-cites="jumpcode"></span>.
+Depletion methods remove known non-target nucleic acids (e.g., host material) from a sequencing library and doing so can reduce read depth requirements and increase detection sensitivity for pathogen nucleic acid <span class="citation" data-cites="jumpcode">(Chan et al. 2022)</span>.
 When sequencing RNA libraries, highly repetitive ribosomal RNA (rRNA) can constitute 60-95% of a sample, making it a prime target for depletion.
-As indicated by interviews with practitioners, Qiagen’s FastSelect <span class="citation" data-cites="Qiagen"></span> is currently the most viable alternative, removing &gt;95% rRNA (host and bacterial) in 14 minutes.
+As indicated by interviews with practitioners, Qiagen’s FastSelect <span class="citation" data-cites="Qiagen">(<span>“Qiagen.
+QIAseq FastSelect Epidemiology Kits,”</span> n.d.)</span> is currently the most viable alternative, removing &gt;95% rRNA (host and bacterial) in 14 minutes.
 There are yet to be sufficient studies examining the effectiveness of FastSelect across various sample types, but in a case where FastSelect was applied to <span data-acronym-label="CSF" data-acronym-form="singular+short">CSF</span> samples, practitioners report a 10x reduction in required read depth requirements (from 10-20M to 1-2M).</p>
 <p>Unfortunately, FastSelect costs &gt;$50/sample <span class="citation"
-data-cites="Qiagen"></span>, although labs have reported <span class="citation" data-cites="RapidResponse2021"></span> similar
+data-cites="Qiagen">(<span>“Qiagen.
+QIAseq FastSelect Epidemiology Kits,”</span> n.d.)</span>, although labs have reported <span class="citation" data-cites="RapidResponse2021">(Chan Zuckerberg Biohub
-depletion results after diluting the reagent tenfold to reduce cost.
+2021)</span> similar depletion results after diluting the reagent tenfold to reduce cost.
 The cost and time budget may be justified in many or all cases and cost reduction for rapid depletion kits are a high priority for development.
 However, here we conservatively assume no depletion when further building on these sequencing depth requirements.</p>
 <h2 class="unnumbered" id="accuracy-and-read-length">Accuracy and read
 length</h2>
 <p>Sequencers also vary widely on two other variables: read length and
 single-base accuracy.
 Both of these features are highly desirable in research contexts where changes of even a single mutation are often the object of study.
-However, our simulations <span class="citation" data-cites="whiteford2022longreads"></span> suggest that for the task of correctly classifying a known virus, or detecting a high abundance of unknown material, read length and accuracy requirements are comparatively modest.
+However, our simulations <span class="citation" data-cites="whiteford2022longreads">(Nava Whiteford 2022f)</span>
+suggest that for the task of correctly classifying a known virus, or detecting a high abundance of unknown material, read length and accuracy requirements are comparatively modest.
 In addition, decrease in one can be compensated by an increase in the other.</p>
 <p>For example, for read length, we estimate that a <strong>read length
 of only 25 <span data-acronym-label="bp"
 data-acronym-form="singular+short">bp</span></strong> and
 <strong>single-base accuracy of 95%</strong> are sufficient for unique
-pathogen detection, given sufficient sequencing depth <span class="citation" data-cites="whiteford2022longreads"></span>.
-In terms of single-base accuracy, highly sensitive detection of emerging pathogens has been demonstrated in the field with error rates as high as 20-30% with early versions of long-read nanopore sequencing <span class="citation" data-cites="quick2016real"></span>.
+pathogen detection, given sufficient sequencing depth <span class="citation" data-cites="whiteford2022longreads">(Nava Whiteford 2022f)</span>.
+In terms of single-base accuracy, highly sensitive detection of emerging pathogens has been demonstrated in the field with error rates as high as 20-30% with early versions of long-read nanopore sequencing <span class="citation" data-cites="quick2016real">(Quick et al. 2016)</span>.
 The fact that requirements for pathogen detection diverge so significantly from that for research applications has key implications for development directions, the subject of the next section.</p>
 <figure id="fig:read_length">
 <img src="images/read length.png" />
 <p>. <span id="fig:read_length" label="fig:read_length"></span></p>
 <figcaption>Relationship between read length, accuracy, and unique
 alignment to the SARS-CoV-2 genome.
-Originally appeared in <span class="citation" data-cites="whiteford2022longreads"></span></figcaption>
+Originally appeared in <span class="citation" data-cites="whiteford2022longreads">(Nava Whiteford 2022f)</span></figcaption>
 </figure>
 <h1 class="unnumbered" id="sec:dev-goals">Development directions</h1>
 <p>Having determined these targets for sequencing platforms, we can now